 Unloading Shumpei's anagama kiln

-Aside from aesthetics—one tea cup from a recent release shimmers with kelp green luminescence, while another of the same firing is a frosty white reminiscent of snowcaps—Shumpei's wares are best understood when one considers the care and spirit he injects into each piece.
-From throwing to glazing to eventually loading his kiln, Shumpei carefully allows each piece to find its fullest expression, preferring to craft with feeling rather than create uniform collections of production tableware.
+Aesthetics aside—one tea cup shimmers with kelp green luminescence, while another of the same firing reminds one of soft, warm sand beneath curled toes—Shumpei's wares are best understood when one considers the intention he imparts in each piece.
+From throwing to glazing to carefully loading his kiln, Shumpei allows each piece to find its fullest expression in harmony with chance, preferring to craft with feeling rather than create uniform collections of production tableware.
 His wares reflect the spirit of Japanese tea ceremony: each piece representing a moment in time and space, never to be recreated, a once-in-a-lifetime opportunity captured in stone.